 Nevertheless, you should be aware of the biggest obstacle you should be ready to face in the city: the traffic.
 In general, the whole area of South Bali, which includes Kuta, Seminyak, Canggu, Denpasar, Sanur, Jimbaran, and Uluwatu, is more populated, life is more fast-paced, and the traffic is so much heavier.

 A few years ago, only the bravest adventurers considered moving to Bali with their families, especially those with small children.
 But things have significantly changed in the region, kids can enjoy more and more new available facilities and amenities.
 As a result, Bali attracts even more foreign families.
-Children are never bored in Bali, there are abundant of water parks, playgrounds, and international schools.
-Expat life in Bali seems like no heavy burden adapting to the culture.
+Children are never bored in Bali, there is an abundance of water parks, playgrounds, and international schools.
+Living in Bali as an expat Bali seems like no heavy burden adapting to the culture.

 If you have your family’s health on top of your priorities, you should feel secure with Bali’s increasing number of international hospitals and medical facilities.
-If there is a serious accident or the urgent needs, you can take advantage of Singapore’s proximity to the region.
+If there is a serious accident or urgent need, you can take advantage of Singapore’s proximity to the region.

 In fact, there is no reason to make you stress in Bali.
 As opposed to Western societies, time is not a priority here; what matters here are relationships.
 You should not be surprised when your Balinese colleagues will come an hour later than their set appointments with wide smiles on their faces.
 The real Balinese culture is slow, calm, and friendly.

 Do all these sound like something you would like to experience?
-If there are still many things to consider, ask your friends about their experience and other expat life in Bali.
-Don’t miss your chance, contact our friendly staff at Cekindo about the legal requirements moving into Bali.
+If there are still many things to consider, ask your friends about their experience living in Bali as an expat.
+Don’t miss your chance, contact our friendly staff at Cekindo about the visa requirements of moving into Bali.